-Since graduating, I have performed in works by a range of choreographers/dancemakers working with dancepieces for theatres, productions for gallery venues and site specific works.
+Since graduating, I have performed in works by a range of choreographers / dancemakers working with dancepieces for theatres, productions, gallery venues and site specific environments.

-A few to mention (in no particular order) are Nefeli Skarmea, Graham Adey, Martin Forsberg, Khamlane Halsackda, Martin Creed, Laura Wilson, Alex Howard, Gracefool Collective, Eva Recacha, KASPERSOPHIE, Rosie Kay Dance Company and more (full list can be found here CV).
+A few to mention (in no particular order) are Joan Jonas & Nefeli Skarmea, Khamlane Halsackda, Graham Adey, KASPERSOPHIE & Martin Forsberg, Khamlane Halsackda, Martin Creed, Laura Wilson, Alex Howard, Gracefool Collective, Megan Rooney, Eva Recacha, KASPERSOPHIE, Rosie Kay Dance Company and more (full list can be found here).

 and life in dance

 With the changes and complexities of the being, comes the ever-changing and ranging interests in dance, which is why I really appreciate the various processes and the integrity of each project I am part of.

 From 2017 onwards, I have been investigating the idea of - PHYSICAL ARCHIVING - which explores the idea of body as a storage room that can be emptied, full, light, heavy, intricate, easy, complex, simple, and more.
 It is a technique that is embodied from idea/thought or concept as initiator and relies on body memory and knowledge from other physical experience.
 Apart from this practice, I have for the past 11 years invested time/practice into movement techniques ranging from Release based-, GAGA-, Floorwork- and Physical Theatre into Contact Improvisation and Somatic Based Techniques (Alexander, Feldenkrais).

 In the past years another interest has been playing with how we integrate live-elements of sound in the form of text or instruments as well as working with props and costume as vital parts of performance.